cgpeanut/GCP-DevOps-SRE-Part1/README.md

                Job/Role
 Understand     SRE System
-               CI/CD and the tools to implement it perations in Google Cloud and the tools to manage them
+               CI/CD and the tools to implement it Operations in Google Cloud and the tools to manage them How to put it all together and pass the exam

 - Class SRE Implements DevOps
 - SRE is a specific way to do DevOps